-Look at the reactivity insertion you need to insert in order to stabilize the system (of the order to tenth of pcm).
+Look at the reactivity insertion you need to insert to stabilize the system (of the order to a tenth of pcm).

-Do you think that such a system is controlable?
+Do you think that such a system is controllable?

 Effect of Prompt Neutron Lifetime on Nuclear Safety

-The prompt neutron lifetime belongs to key neutron-physical characteristics of reactor core.
-Its value depends especially on the type of the moderator and on the energy of the neutrons causing fission.
-Its importance for nuclear reactor safety is well known for a long time.
+The prompt neutron lifetime belongs to key neutron-physical characteristics of the reactor core.
+Its value depends especially on the type of the moderator and the energy of the neutrons causing fission.
+Its importance for nuclear reactor safety has been well known for a long time.

-The longer prompt neutron lifetimes can substantially improve kinetic response of reactor (the longer prompt neutron lifetime gives simply slower power increase).
-For example under RIA conditions (Reactivity-Initiated Accidents) reactors should withstand a jump-like insertion of relatively large (~1 $ or even more) positive reactivity and the PNL (prompt neutron lifetime) plays here the key role.
+The longer prompt neutron lifetimes can substantially improve the kinetic response of the reactor (the longer prompt neutron lifetime gives simply a slower power increase).
+For example, under RIA conditions (Reactivity-Initiated Accidents), reactors should withstand a jump-like insertion of relatively large (~1 $ or even more) positive reactivity, and the PNL (prompt neutron lifetime) plays here the key role.
 Therefore the PNL should be verified in a reload safety evaluation process.

-In some cases (especially in some fast reactors) reactor cores or can be modified in order to increase the PNL and in order to improve nuclear safety.
+In some cases (especially in some fast reactors), reactor cores can be modified to increase the PNL and improve nuclear safety.

 Prompt Neutron Energy Spectrum

-Studying prompt neutron energy spectra is of importance in many nuclear reactor applications (e.g. criticality calculations) and also constitute the most important component of the source term for nuclear reactor shielding calculations.
+Studying prompt neutron energy spectra is important in many nuclear reactor applications (e.g.,, criticality calculations) and constitutes the most important component of the source term for nuclear reactor shielding calculations.

 Basic features of prompt neutron energy spectra are summarized below: